The Clear Edge

 • Clients who close quickly

 This shift improves more than revenue.
-It improves client quality, project satisfaction, and retention.
+It also improves client quality, project satisfaction, and retention.

-The founders who fear replacement are usually working with the wrong client segment.
-They’ve built a book of price-sensitive clients.
-Those clients churn when rates increase—yes.
-But replacing them with value-focused clients at higher rates is an upgrade, not a loss.
+Who churns: The founders who fear replacement are usually working with the wrong client segment.
+They’ve built a book of price-sensitive clients, and those clients churn when rates increase—but replacing them with value-focused clients at higher rates is an upgrade, not a loss.

 Three issues kill price increases even when the protocol is followed correctly.